kallebju/ada-website/index.md

 ![50 Clusters distribution per year](/assets/kshapeperyear.png)

+We notice a largely predominant cluster each year, despite the fact that the clusters are better distributed the last 3 years.
+However, the number of politicians in the other clusters is generally still reasonably large enough to allow for further analysis.

 ### Characteristics of the clusters
 We begin by analyzing the gender distributions by cluster each year :
 ![Gender distribution by years and cluster](/assets/gender.png)